dresdner353/energyutils/xnix_workflow/README_ESB.txt

 So either of these approaches should work:

-pip3 install --user tzdata requests xlsxwriter python-dateutil
+pip3 install --user tzdata requests xlsxwriter python-dateutil cherrypy

 or

-python3 -m pip install --user tzdata requests xlsxwriter python-dateutil
+python3 -m pip install --user tzdata requests xlsxwriter python-dateutil cherrypy

 * Put the ESB HDF file in place